Great Saint James: Ownership

 Great Saint James was worth US$3 million at one point when a woman owned it.
 She later died in a Swiss chalet.
 The island was subsequently divided into parcels and three people inherited it.

 Family members of the Danish politician Christian Kjær had owned Great Saint James since the late 1970s.
 Miami Dolphins player Jason Taylor purchased the island with assistance from real estate businessmen Robert Addie and Jorge M. Pérez in 2004.
 However, a lawsuit exchange ensued and lasted until December 2013 when Taylor received "much but not all" of his down payment, as reported by the Miami Herald.

-In March 2022, Great Saint James and the neighboring Little Saint James were listed for sale $125 million.
+In March 2022, Great Saint James and the neighboring Little Saint James were listed for sale at $125 million.
 A lawyer for Epstein's estate stated that they planned to use the proceeds from the sale to settle a number of lawsuits.
 Bespoke Real Estate, the agency jointly overseeing the sale, stated that further information on the listing was only available to prospective buyers.